ghost-goblin/CySA/part1.md

 #### CISP | ISAC (Information Sharing & Analysis Center)
 + A not-for-profit group set  up to share sector specific threat intelligence and security best practices amongst its members

+## Proprietary-source intelligence
++ Threat intelligence is very widely provided as a commercial service offering, access to research and updates is subject to a subscription fee

+## Closed-source intelligence

 ## Timeliness